-The Reading section of the TOEFL examination measures the ability of test takers understand (Comprehend) higher-level academic texts and passages.
+The Reading section of the TOEFL examination measures the ability of test takers understand (Comprehend) higher-level academic texts and passes.
 In English-speaking academic environments students are expected to read and understand information from textbooks and other types of academic material.
 There are three main purposes for academic reading.

 - Reading for specific information